How to Get Rid of Slugs and Earwigs With Beer

 How Do You Know If It's Earwigs or Slugs?

-You can see the type of damage typically caused by earwigs and slugs in the photo above.
+You can see the type of damage typically caused by earwigs and slugs in the photo at the top of this article.
 Smaller slugs munch on the outer parts of the leaf, while earwigs go to town on the rest.
 Slugs may be cute and fun to play with, but they can cause serious damage to broad-leaf vegetables like eggplant, zucchini, kale, chard, and cucumber.
 Another way to tell is if you have slugs is to look for slimy lines across leaves too hard for them to eat.

-If you are still unsure of what bugs you're dealing with, sneak out to the garden in the early morning (between 2-4am) with a flashlight to see what's eating your plants.
+If you are still unsure of what bugs you're dealing with, sneak out to the garden in the early morning (between 2 and 4 a.m.) with a flashlight to see what's eating your plants.
 If you are unable to determine what they are, you can snap a photo and look it up online.